 4: MSR PocketRocket 2 Ultralight Stove

 Like most MSR canister stoves, the PocketRocket fuel canister stove certainly lives up to its name.
-Weighing just 2.6 ounces and measuring 2 x 2 x 3 inches, this small stove is nothing short of mighty.
+Weighing just 2.6 ounces and measuring 2 x 2 x 3 inches, this small canister stove is nothing short of mighty.
 Ideal for those days out in the wilderness, the PocketRocket has the ability to boil 1 liter of water in 3.5 minutes.
-Used with an isobutane-propane canister that you have to buy separately, this stove is easy to set up and use.
+Used with an isobutane-propane fuel canister that you have to buy separately, this stove is easy to set up and use.

-With serrated pot supports and a protective case, this stove is one of the best ones on the market right now.
-Made to last for years, if you’re looking for a stove that’s easy to use and lightweight, this is one of the best canister stoves you can buy.
+With serrated pot supports and a protective case, this canister stove is one of the best canister stoves on the market right now.
+Made to last for years, if you’re looking for a canister stove that’s easy to use and lightweight, this is one of the best canister stoves you can buy.

 Key features: small and lightweight, 1 liter of water boiled in 3.5 minutes